 A do-it-yourself social change toolkit, #ShapingCLT is a solutions-oriented variety show aimed at vanquishing apathy.
 The examination of Charlotte’s future will move participants beyond conversation towards civic action.
 This guest-curated program will bring together thought leaders in our community representing a variety of perspectives on trending issues.
 Presented by Bank of America.

 All programs are hosted by Davita Galloway of Dupp&Swat.
 Each program is $10 for non-members (25% discount for members) and includes program, light bites, and a cash bar.
 Space is limited, reservations required. #ShapingCLT takes place one Wednesday per month from 6:00 p.m. to 8:30 p.m. at Levine Museum of the New South.

 new south for the new southerner

-The continuation of this popular program run approximately every 2 months throughout the year with a hiatus in the summertime.
-The program is geared for adults interested in the history and culture of the Piedmont region in general and the city of Charlotte in particular.
-The program will feature guest speakers drawn from academia, publishing, media and the arts.
-Informal in nature, each program may also feature music, food and drink, short films, interviews, panel discussions and audience participation.
+This popular program runs approximately every two months throughout the year with a hiatus in the summertime.
+Geared towards adults interested in the history and culture of the Piedmont region in general and the city of Charlotte in particular, the program features guest speakers drawn from academia, publishing, media and the arts.
+Each informal program event may also feature music, food and drink, short films, interviews, panel discussions and audience participation.
 The program series is often built through partnerships with organizations with similar mission goals to Levine Museum of the New South.

 This is a program series of after-hours events designed for young adults in search of a deeper connection to the cultural scene in Charlotte.
 Mounted 3 times a year, each mingling event will center on a theme related to Charlotte’s emergence as a major cultural center in the New South with both historical roots and contemporary significance.
 Guest-curated by a diversity of scene makers in Charlotte, these events will feature a buffet platter of wearable art, local talent, craft food and drink, group gaming and digital interactivity.